The ultimate Worldpackers Mexico travel guide

 The area of more than 6,000 acres that surrounds the beach was decreed by the environmental authorities as a Protected Natural Area.
 Additionally, it recently received the Ramsar badge granted by the United Nations Educational, Scientific and Cultural Organization (UNESCO) to those Wetlands of international importance in terms of conservation.
 But what truly makes Balandra great is the fact that most of the beaches are still virgin, and no touristic developments can take place due to the fact that the area is protected.

-Visit Tulum and venture into its natural beauties.
+Visit Tulum and venture into the natural beauties of the Yucatan Peninsula.

 Tulum is one of the most popular tourist destinations in Mexico, one of the reasons is that next to this picturesque town is the ancient Mayan citadel Tulum, an archeological area full of wonders, however, this is not the only attraction of this beautiful city.